 Keep your current job or find something similar that will allow you to work remotely

-With so many computer-based industries out there, chances are you can do your job remotely.
+With so many computer-based industries out there, chances are you can do your job remotely (you might already be doing so!).
 If your work is mostly on a computer, and you dream of traveling long term, consider asking your current employment if they’re willing to keep you on as a remote employee.
 Just be sure you’re going to areas with reliable internet coverage.

 - Data management